P-H-Phuc/pos/pos_payment_terminal/README.rst

 Usage
 =====

-In the frontend of the POS, when you select a payment method that has a payment mode with *Use a Payment Terminal* set to *OCA Payment Terminal*, you will have an additionnal *Send* button: if you click on that button, the amount, the currency and the payment mode will be sent to the POSbox/IoTBox/pywebdriver.
+- In the frontend of the POS, when you select a payment method that has a payment mode with *Use a Payment Terminal* set to *OCA Payment Terminal*, you will have an additionnal *Send* button: if you click on that button, the amount, the currency and the payment mode will be sent to the POSbox/IoTBox/pywebdriver.
+- To enable the proxy when use *OCA Payment Termail*, you can go to ``Point of Sale > Settings > Connected Devices``, then enable IoT Box, enter IP Address and enable ``OCA Payment Terminal``.
+When the OCA Payment Terminal is enable, you can block the return to the basket from the payment screen by enabling the *Hide Back Button* option.

 Bug Tracker
 ===========